AndrewGYork/remote_refocus/README.md

 * HTML, javascript, CSS, and small images (`index.html`, `appendix.html`, and the `javascript`, `stylesheets`, and `images` directories)
 * A (limited) PDF version of the publication; note that this does not include animated/interactive figures.
 * Code which produces figures (in the `figure_generation` directory).
 You can run and modify this code to verify and explore our results.
 See `figure_generation/README.md` for instructions how to run the figure generation code.
-TODO: MAKE THIS README.md FILE

 Some files aren't suitable for version control, (e.g. raw data, large numbers of pre-rendered figure images, etc).
 These are stored in a sister repository: